odCat/vi-clone/README.md

 vi was made using the curses library.
 This is how the library was chosen to be the backbone of the project.

+# Story mapping

+To see the story mapping of the project check the following [miro board](https://miro.com/app/board/uXjVLHs0dOc=/?share_link_id=884937787733).

 # Installation

 To build the project, run the command: